-In the Microsoft environment, for example, OAuth handles authorisation, and SAML handles authentication.
+In the Microsoft environment, for example, OAuth handles authorization, and SAML handles authentication.
 You could use the two at the same time to grant access (via SAML) and allow access to a protected resource (via OAuth).

-But most businesses with digital systems need some type of authentication and authorisation system to function effectively.
+But most businesses with digital systems need some type of authentication and authorization system to function effectively.
 Users must be allowed to sign in and move throughout the company's systems as they complete their daily work.

 What About OpenID Connect (OIDC)?